- This post contains affiliate links. Read more here.

 Transfer mixture to a large bowl.

-Add your veggies and parsley and mix with your hands until they are well incorporated.
+Add your veggies and parsley and mix with your hands until incorporated.

-Bake for 20 minutes or until just starting to get golden around the edges.
+Bake for 20 minutes or until just becoming golden around the edges.

 Courses Meal Mix-in